Abrinnisha6/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 Developed by: ABRIN NISHA A
 RegisterNumber: 22008695

-VERILOG PROGRAMMING FOR FULL SUBTRACTOR:
+VERILOG PROGRAMMING FOR HALF SUBTRACTOR:
 ``
 module halfsubractor(A,B,Diff,Borrow);
 input A,B;